Tsmith5151/data-science-handbook/docs/html/_sources/book/databases/distributed.md.txt

-# Master + Slave
+# Distributed Databases
 ______

+### Master + Slave
 - Master-slave is a way to optimize the I/O in your application other than using caching.
 - The master database serves as the keeper of most current information.
 - The true data is kept at the master database, thus writing only occurs there.
 - Reading is only done in the slave.
 - Master is the true data keeper while a slave is a replication of master.
 - This architecture serves the purpose of safeguarding site reliability.
 - If a site receives a lot of traffic and the only available database is one master, it will be overloaded with reading and writing requests.
 - Making the entire system slow for everyone on the site.

 ![image](../assets/masterslave.png)
 ![image](../assets/masterslave2.png)

 ### Sharding
 - Is the process of making partitions of data in a database or search engine, such that the data is divided into various smaller distinct chunks, or shards.
 - Sharding results in less read and write traffic, less replication, and more cache hits.
 - Index size is also reduced, which generally improves performance with faster queries.
 - Common approach is performing horizontal sharding.
-For example, you can take a tweets table and shard by User ID (Number of User Ids  % mod Number of Database Master Servers)
+- For example, you can take a tweets table and shard by User ID (Number of User Ids  % mod Number of Database Master Servers)

 ![image](../assets/sharding.png)